 Mary therefore took a pound of expensive ointment made from pure nard and anointed the feet of Jesus and wiped his feet with her hair.
 The house was filled with the fragrance of the perfume.

 This would seem odd in our culture today, and it would have been more awkward for the men in the room who witnessed this firsthand.
-The washing of one’s feet was a common household gesture.
+The washing of one’s feet was a common household gesture (Luke 7:44-46).
 In some cases, it was a task performed by slaves.
-However, Mary did not mind.

 2. Sacrifice